Future Home of the Living God: Searching for identity

-End of Evolution
+End of evolution

 Throughout Cedar's journey, the world is facing a climate catastrophe: temperatures have risen and snow does not fall during the winter anymore.
 Furthermore, evolution is regressing.
-This unpredictable crisis in which no one seems to understand provokes panic about the future of the world as it becomes known to the public.
+This unpredictable crisis provokes panic about the future of the world.
 Even the internet and television stations are taken over as pregnancy becomes a matter that needs to be controlled by the government.
 Women are not able to reproduce in the way that they once were able to.
-Heavy surveillance is necessary for the government to attempt to salvage as many pregnancies as possible and any woman who is pregnant must turn herself in to be kept in observation.
-Cedar must navigate the world in a new light as she is in danger of these limitations placed on pregnant women being four months pregnant herself.
+Heavy surveillance is necessary for the government to attempt to salvage as many pregnancies as possible and any woman who is pregnant must turn herself in to be kept under observation.
+Cedar, being four months pregnant herself, must navigate the world in a new light as she is in danger of these limitations placed on pregnant women.

 Critical reception

 Some critics felt that the Future Home of the Living God had too many loose ends and was rushed.
 The premise of reverse evolution is "frustratingly vague," and the sudden appearance of prehistoric creatures is incredible even in the book's universe.
-The New York Times wrote that, " the novel's perspective is limited to what Cedar experiences personally or hears about", resulting in "tantalizing plot points that aren't followed through."
+The New York Times wrote that, " the novel's perspective is limited to what Cedar experiences personally or hears about," resulting in "tantalizing plot points that aren't followed through."
 Additionally, the state of the government is similarly implausible, "practically overnight [...] becom[ing] a theocracy, "the Church of the New Constitution," and all of the streets are renamed after Bible verses."
 Despite its intentionally mysterious air, reviewers felt that they didn't know what was really going on throughout the novel.

 Writing for the Los Angeles Review of Books, Anita Felicelli said, "Future Home is a departure from the lush intimacy of Erdrich's Love Medicine and the dark, unforgettable storytelling of The Round House.
 As a gifted author's flawed, experimental foray into dystopian fiction, it illustrates an important distinction between dystopian writing that arises from dreams and fantasy and that which arises from observation."